neelabhsinha/gatech-cs-7641-project-page/index.md

 ## 4.2 Models

 Using features extracted above, we train a binary classifier using various algorithms.
-To start, we implement Logistic Regression [8], Support Vector Machines [9], Decision Tree [10] which are simple, efficient and interpretable algorithms and them move to ensemble methods like Random Forest [11], and Gradient Boost [12] to predict the probability of team labeled as home winning the match.
+To start, we implement Logistic Regression [8], Support Vector Machines [9], Decision Tree [10] ,Naive Bayes and kNN  which are simple, efficient and interpretable algorithms and then move to ensemble classifiers like Random Forest [11], and Gradient Boost [12] for Decision Trees and Adaptive Boosting for Logistic Regression and Decision Trees to predict the probability of team labeled as home winning the match.
+We also create an "Ensemble Classifier" which combines the tuned models from the base class and makes inference by majority voting and returns the predicted probability for class labels as the average of all constituent models' and compare its performance with the others.
 In working with the classifier, we also experiment with forward feature selection [13] to select best features from the initial feature set, and also do Principal Component Analysis [14] to reduce the dimensionality of features.
-We tune all these methods by defining a search space and using Randomized Search  using k-fold cross validation.
+We tune all these methods by defining a search space and using Randomized Search followed by Grid Search using k-fold cross validation.

 As we realize that the number of data can also be a cause of concern since World Cups happen once every four years in a space of two months, we generate artificial permutation of matches of two teams.
 To do this, we take a date \\(D\\) and team playing a match on that day \\(T_D\\).
 Then, for each team \\(T_D^i\\) in this set, if the team has played against a set \\(T_R\\) teams in the past, we generate a match between \\(T_D^i\\) and each member of set \\(T_R - T_D\\).
 After this, we select a random \\(N_A\\) set of matches from this and follow a semi-supervised learning [15] approach to train the classifier using labeled real matches and this unlabeled artificial matches to predict the results.
 We pass these unlabeled data points with the labels to iteratively predict the outcome of unlabeled points and add them to the training set if the confidence threshold of prediction is more than 0.75.

 ### 4.2.1 Model Training

-To select the features, we heurestically optimized \\(n_{ind}\\)=15 and \\(n_{h2h}\\)=15 by changing the values, training the models and analyzing the accuracy.
-We sweeped the values from 5 to 20 in steps of 5 and took the best combination.
+To select the features, we heuristically optimized \\(n_{ind}\\)=15 and \\(n_{h2h}\\)=15 by changing the values, training the models and analyzing the accuracy.
+We sweeped these values from 5 to 20 in steps of 5 and took the best combination.

 To train the model, we started with splitting our dataset into 80% Training Data and 20% Test Data.

 In all the learning algorithms employed we have a fixed set of hyperparameters (example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc).
 To tune these parameters we defined a search space and employed 2 types of searches, Randomized Search and Grid Search.
 Since this is a multivariate optimization problem, randomly sampling the parameters helps us narrow down the search space.
 We began with a Randomized Search in order to get to the vicinity of hyperparameters.
 Then, we conducted Grid Search in the proximity of the best performing solution of Randomized Search to fine tune a better performing set of hyperparameters.
 However, Grid Search did not yield significantly different results from the Randomized Search.
 Owing to the computational cost of Grid Search, we chose to run only Randomized Search.
 We did both of these using K-Fold Cross Validation with K = 5.
+### 4.2.2 Chosen Model Hyperparameters
+The following table lists the hyperparameters chosen for the models as determined by k-fold CV:

+-- TABLE GOES HERE--

 ## 4.3 Unsupervised Learning
 ### Motivation